-This report shares learning from power building groups across the country about the organizational capacities that are uniquely required to build community power— including knowledge, resources, patterns of thinking and being.
+This report shares learning from power building groups across the country about the organizational capacities that are uniquely needed to build community power— including knowledge, resources, patterns of thinking and being.

 Among the capacities for building power are three core capacities: the capacity to organize communities, deepen equity, and cultivate leadership and leaders.